-The fifty-year old story of the Connecticut Academy of Family Physicians is one of commitment and caring.
-For five decades, physicians who believed that providing medical care to the whole family and the whole person was the bedrock of the American health care system accepted the challenge of the Academy to promote excellence in health care for the betterment of the American people.
+The seventy five-year old story of the Connecticut Academy of Family Physicians is one of commitment and caring.
+For over seven decades, physicians who believed that providing medical care to the whole family and the whole person was the bedrock of the American health care system accepted the challenge of the Academy to promote excellence in health care for the betterment of the American people.

 In order to accomplish this, the American Academy and its state chapters such as the Connecticut Academy required that its members complete 150 hours of approved postgraduate education in order to remain members in good standing.
 This strong and meaningful postgraduate education requirement insured that members of the Academy would be asked to maintain a level of competency unheard of among medical associations.
 Many thought that the requirement would be a deathnell of the national Academy, but instead, it proved to be the strength of the organization and the concept of educational requirements has now been copied by almost every other professional society including the American Medical Association.